Skip to content

 Penalties for incorrect filings can reach up to 100% of the tax due.
 Non-compliance with documentation under Section 271 can result in fines of ₹10,000 to ₹1,00,000.
 Additionally, LLPs may face 1% monthly interest on underreported tax liabilities.

 2. Inadequate Partner Remuneration Documentation: For partner salaries to be deductible, they must be specified in the LLP agreement, be reasonable, and paid for services rendered in the business.
-Proper documentation and adherence to tax regulations are required, with salaries paid only to active partners.
+You must maintain proper documentation, follow all tax regulations, and pay salaries only to active partners.

 Inadequate documentation can result in the disallowance of these deductions, increasing your LLP’s income tax rate.